Milwaukee Road 261: First excursion service

-The following year, No. 261 had an extensive season, including excursions on Wisconsin Central and the Twin Cities and Western Railroad.
-Notable events included "Chocolate City Days" excursions, campaign trains, a movie shoot painted as "Lackawanna 1661", running over CSX tracks for the famed "New River Train", and a wrap-up celebrating the engine's 50th birthday in 1994.
+Throughout 1994, No. 261 had an extensive season, consisting of numerous excursions on the Wisconsin Central and the Twin Cities and Western Railroad (TC&W).
+In May, as part of the Chocolate City Days festival hosted by Nestlé in Burlington, Wisconsin, No. 261 lead the Chocolate City Express excursion between Des Plaines, Illinois and Burlington.
+On the weekend of June 11–12, the National Railroad Museum hosted some No. 261-lead roundtrip excursions between Green Bay and Neenah, Wisconsin.
+In October, North Star Rail temporarily lent No. 261 to the Fort Wayne Railroad Historical Society (FWRHS), who in absence of their then-out of service Nickel Plate Road 765, ferried No. 261 over the CSX mainline to West Virginia, where the S3 lead that year's "New River Train".
+That same month, No. 261 was repainted as Delaware, Lackawanna and Western (DLW) No. 1661 for filming of Steam and Steel, a documentary film scheduled for showing at Steamtown National Historic Site.
+The 1994 season was wrapped up with an excursion that celebrated the 50th anniversary of No. 261's 1944 construction date.
+In 1995, North Star Rail, Inc. dissolved, and the non-profit Friends of the 261 took over the lease and operations of No. 261, with North Star Rail's management being carried over.

-In June 1995, No. 261 hauled a one-way excursion, sponsored by Trains Magazine, over five days from Minneapolis to Scranton, Pennsylvania, where it participated in Steamtown National Historic Site's grand opening celebrations the following month.
-Originally, it was supposed to doublehead with Pere Marquette 1225 from Michigan through Canada and into New York state, before continuing south.
-While No. 261 was in Chicago, the doubleheader was cancelled due to routing issues.
-No. 261 operated on an alternative route over CSX into Pennsylvania and heading to New York via the Buffalo and Pittsburgh Railroad, while No. 1225 remained in Michigan.
-The 4-8-4 stayed for one year in Scranton, pulling numerous excursions, including rare-mileage trips, a rare snowplow run, and a doubleheader excursion with New York, Susquehanna and Western 142 between Scranton and Syracuse, New York.
-A Hancock 3-chime whistle was temporarily added to the locomotive and then replaced with an AT&SF 6-chime whistle, which remains on it today, but still also keeping its original non-Hancock 3 chime whistle and Leslie A-125 air horn.
-In early 1996, No. 261 returned to the Midwest.
-On its way home, the locomotive made its first runs over the newly formed BNSF Railway.
+In June 1995, No. 261 hauled a one-way excursion, sponsored by Trains Magazine, over five days from Minneapolis to Scranton, Pennsylvania, where it participated in Steamtown National Historic Site's formal grand opening celebrations the following month.
+The S3 was originally scheduled to doublehead with Pere Marquette 1225 from Michigan through Canada and into New York state, before continuing south, but the route had to be eschewed at the last moment, upon concerns with clearance of No. 1225's cylinders inside the Detroit River Tunnel.
+No. 261 instead traveled over CSX from Chicago to New Castle, Pennsylvania, and the Buffalo and Pittsburgh to Buffalo, before proceeding to Scranton.
+No. 1225 remained in Michigan, since its owners requested ferry funds that were not instantly available.
+The 4-8-4 subsequently stayed for one year in Scranton, pulling numerous excursions, including rare-mileage trips, a rare snowplow run, and a doubleheader excursion with New York, Susquehanna and Western 142 between Scranton and Syracuse, New York.
+A Hancock 3-chime whistle was temporarily added to the locomotive and then replaced with an AT&SF 6-chime whistle, which continues to remain on it as of 2026, but still also keeping its original non-Hancock 3 chime whistle and Leslie A-125 air horn.
+No. 261 returned to the Midwest in early 1996, and upon arrival, the locomotive made its first runs over the newly-formed BNSF Railway.
 It pulled a few sets of excursions in 1997 and 1998 over BNSF and TC&W trackage.